PrinssiFiestas/libGPC/README.md

 #include "gpc.h"
 ```

 The `#define` must be before the `#include` to expose the actual code in the header that gets compiled.
 Note that this file must be compiled as C, not C++.
-If you are using MSVC, `/utf-8` compiler flag is highly recommended, else you should link with `-lm -lpthread`, but not with `-lgpc` or `-lgpcd` since you are compiling the library as part of your project.
+If you are using MSVC, compiler flag `/std:c11` or `/std:c17` is required and `/utf-8` is highly recommended, else you should link with `-lm -lpthread`, but not with `-lgpc` or `-lgpcd` since you are compiling the library as part of your project.

 If you install the full library in Unix-like systems, the single header library will be copied to your system headers and can be included with